1799 Large Cent Value Checker: Errors List & No Mint Mark Worth

 Key Features of The 1799 Large Cent

 Recognizing the authentic design elements of the 1799 Large Cent helps collectors verify genuine examples and assess condition accurately.
-Robert Scot’s distinctive Draped Bust design includes specific details that remained consistent across the limited production run, making these features essential reference points for authentication and grading.
+Robert Scot’s distinctive Draped Bust design includes specific details that remained consistent across the limited production run.

 The Obverse Of The 1799 Large Cent

 The obverse displays a right-facing portrait of Liberty with flowing hair.
-Her hair is depicted in motion, with several strands held back by a ribbon tied behind her head.
+Several strands are held back by a ribbon tied behind her head, and the hair flows dramatically to the side.

 Liberty’s chest features draped fabric resembling a classical toga, giving the series its “Draped Bust” designation.
-This drapery emphasizes the neckline in Scot’s interpretation of the design.
+This drapery emphasizes the neckline in Scot’s interpretation.

 The word “LIBERTY” appears above the portrait in capital letters.
 The date “1799” is positioned below Liberty’s bust near the bottom of the coin.

-Denticles form a border around the rim, though these details can appear faint or worn on many surviving examples.
+Denticles form a border around the rim.
+These details can appear faint or worn on many surviving examples, as the planchet quality in 1799 was notably inferior.

 The Reverse Of The 1799 Large Cent